leguayc/businesscard-svelte/README.md

+# Businesscard generator

+## Business card generator in Svelte

+Homepage
+Business card creation page
+- Form to complete the fields
+- Live View
+- Several design possibilities
+Business card example carousel
+Button to download the business card in PDF

+Réalisé dans le cadre de la licence 3 à la Sorbonne | CFA des Sciences avec M. Chagnon

-*Psst �looking for a more complete solution?
+*Psst  looking for a more complete solution?
 Check out [SvelteKit](https://kit.svelte.dev), the official framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.*

 *Looking for a shareable component template instead?
 You can [use SvelteKit for that as well](https://kit.svelte.dev/docs#packaging) or the older [sveltejs/component-template](https://github.com/sveltejs/component-template)*